manuel-huez/slopelint/README.md

 ## Contracts

-Use contracts when helper body is unavailable or when you want guarantees to be
+Use contracts when a helper body is unavailable, or when a guarantee should be
 explicit:

 ```go